lidiyacommercetools/ProductConfig/encoding/README.md

               :- a,b.

-    - Optional: If the choice rule does not fall within the above defined "mandatory" category, the choice made was optional.
+    - Optional: If the choice rule does not fall within the above defined "mandatory" category, the choice made was optionally.